garrytrinder/dev-proxy-toolkit/README.md

 ## Features

-The following sections describe the features that the extension contributes to Visual Studio Code when installed
+The following sections describe the features that the extension contributes to Visual Studio Code when installed.

-### Diagnostics

-- Check for missing `configSection` property in plugin instance for plugins that require configuration
-- Check for missing `configSection` when defined in plugin instance
-- Check that schema matches installed version of Dev Proxy
-- Check that reporters are placed after plugins

 ### Code Actions